-This is how Senic started using the Form 1+ 3D printer.
-Thanks to stereolithography, the company was able to create more than 30 different high resolution before finding the final design.
+Thanks to Formlabs' stereolithography technology, the company was able to rapidly prototype more than 30 different iterations before finding the final design.

-In contrast to commissioning a printing bureau and paying over 100€ per piece – a 3D print with the Form1+ cost them less than 4€ each.
+In contrast to commissioning a printing bureau and paying over 100€ per piece – a 3D print with their Formlabs printer cost them less than 4€ each.

-“The Form 1+ was the perfect fit to find the right adjustment for the core part.”
+“The Formlabs printer produced the perfect fit to find the right adjustment for the core part.”

 Felix printed the components using Tough resin in order to test tolerances for the first round of manufacturing.

 So far, Senic has run two crowdfunding campaigns on the Indiegogo and Kickstarter and is now aiming to ship their final Nuimo version to their customers this January.